 Contact Paul Davis for all your property damage needs.
 (951) 444-8794

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as it is possible.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Get rid of as much standing water as possible, using towels or a mop.
-(Do not use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
+(Never use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid being on carpet if at all possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid walking on carpet if possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not wipe or attempt to wash ceilings and other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

 - Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.

-If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by fire, storm, water, mold or other disaster, Call Paul!